norc-heal/heal-data-pkg-guide/docs/submit/open-access-now.md

 #### Identify resources and standard data package metadata that meet sharing requirements

-1. Use the Resource Tracker from your local data package to identify resources and standard data package metadata that meet sharing requirements.
+1. Use the [Resource Tracker](../terms/index.md#resource-tracker) from your local data package to identify study files/resources and standard data package metadata that meet sharing requirements.
 2. The two fields most important to this step are "access" and "access-date."
 You will use the values in these columns to determine which files will go into your shareable data package folder.
 3. Identify all study files/resources that are designated as open-access as of today's date.
-For reference, the requirements for access and access-date are below:
+For reference, the requirements for access and access-date fields are below:
   1. **"open-access" value in access field AND "temporary-private" value not in access field** OR
   2. **"open-access" value in access field AND "temporary-private" value in access field AND today's date >= access-date field value**